 Although the idea looks complex, it can be actually simply solved using a slow oscillating PwM controlled motor circuit.

-We'll learn the entire mechanism and the circuit details in the next post.
+We'll learn the entire mechanism and the circuit details in the following sections.

 As we already discussed, conventional PIR modules are able to detect only moving living objects and cannot identify a stationary target which makes its application limited as a human motion detector only.